Are artificial sweeteners bad for your health? The sweet truth behind artificial sweeteners

 Processing of food exists everywhere.
 Even in the “natural sweeteners” like maple syrup. coconut sugar, and honey.
 The majority of these have processing involved so they are available to buy.

-For example. the maple syrup from maple trees must be boiled down in order to retrieve the sugary sweetness we buy in stores.
+For example.
+The maple syrup from maple trees must be boiled down in order to retrieve the sugary sweetness we buy in stores.
 Coconut sugar, although from coconut flowers, requires the coconut nectar to be boiled and then ground into its brown sugar-like texture.
 Honey may be an exception here, as raw honey is exactly that-raw.
-But in many circumstances, it must be pasteurized to limit the possibility of botulism, a potentially deadly disease.
 The point is that processing is involved in not just artificial sweeteners, but the “natural” ones as well.
 It’s everywhere.

 Keep in mind too that anything available for you to eat and drink has gone through rigorous testing in order to have a place in the grocery store.